-Services that are covered for you What you must pay when you get these services Annual wellness visit (continued) Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Services that are What you must pay when you get these services covered for you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Annual wellness visit (continued) Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-In-Network: There is no coinsurance or copayment for Medicare-covered bone mass measurement.
+There is no coinsurance or copayment for Medicare-covered bone mass measurement.
 You may get this service on your own, without a referral from your PCP, as long as you get it from a network provider.
-Out-of-Network: You pay 20% of the cost for Medicare-covered bone mass measurement.
-Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months In-Network: There is no coinsurance or copayment for covered screening mammograms.
+There is no coinsurance or copayment for Medicare-covered bone mass measurement.
 You may get this service on your own, without a referral from your PCP, as long as you get it from a network provider.
-Out-of-Network: You pay 20% of the cost for Medicare-covered breast cancer screening.
+There is no coinsurance or copayment for Medicare-covered bone mass measurement.
+You may get this service on your own, without a referral from your PCP, as long as you get it from a network provider.